OktaySavdi/istio-kubernetes/README.md

 -  Collects statistics on machines

+**Component**

+VirtualService  : A virtualservice enables us to configure custom routing rules to the service mesh

+DestinationRule :

 # Determining the ingress IP and ports

 Execute the following command to determine if your Kubernetes cluster is running in an environment that supports external load balancers: